 How to Play Video on Your iPhone

-A list of the videos that you have downloaded pops up.
-As shown here, videos are segregated by category (Movies, TV Shows, Music Videos, Podcasts) and accompanied by thumbnail images and the length of the video.
+Your list of videos typically pops up (though what appears may differ depending on your setup).
+Videos are segregated by category — Movies, TV Shows, Music Videos — although other categories such as Rented Movies and Podcasts may also appear.
+Listings are accompanied by thumbnail images and the length of the video.

 Turn the device to its side because the iPhone plays video only in landscape, or widescreen, mode.

 For movies, this is a great thing.
 You can watch flicks as the filmmaker intended, in a cinematic aspect ratio.

 Now that the video is playing, tap the screen to display the controls.

 Tap the screen again to make the controls go away (or just wait for them to go away on their own).

 Tap Done when you’ve finished watching.
 (You have to summon the controls back if they’re not already present.)

 You return to the iPhone’s video menu screen.

 On some movies, you can tap a control to summon a film’s Chapter guide.
 The control resembles three bars, one on top of another, each with a period to the left of the bar.